splunk-soar-connectors/smtp/README.md

+    -   The **auth_type** parameter have below four options.
+Connector follow the authentication mechanism as per selected value of auth_type parameter.
+    -   Automatic(default): While selecting auth type as Automatic the test connectivity follows below workflow
+        -   First, Check if all required values are present for Interactive auth then only try to connect server with **Interactive/OAuth** Authentication else jump to Basic authentication.

+        -   If the Interactive authentication fails then appropriate failure message will display.
+            Next, Check if all required values are present for Basic auth then only try to connect server with **Basic** Authentication else jump to password less authentication

+        -   If Basic auth fail then fails then appropriate failure message will display.
+Finally, try to connect server with **Password Less** Authentication

+            Basically, the connector tries to connect to the server using OAuth Authentication (Interactive auth) first.
+If that fails, it tries Basic Authentication, and if that also fails, it tries Password Less authentication.

+    -   OAuth authentication: Parameters required for Interactive/OAuth auth will be verified.
+If found, connector try to connect the provided server with provided values and authenticated else test connectivity will fail with proper failure message
-    -   OAuth authentication: To use the OAuth mechanism, following parameters are required
+        To use the OAuth mechanism, following parameters are required
         -   Username
         -   Client ID
         -   Client Secret
         -   OAuth Authorization URL
         -   OAuth Token URL
-    -   Basic authentication: If only username and password are provided the app will use basic authentication
+    -   Basic authentication: Parameters required for Basic auth will be verified.
+If found, connector try to connect the provided server with provided values and authenticated else test connectivity will fail with proper failure message
+        To use the OAuth mechanism, following parameters are required
+        -   Username
+        -   Password
-    -   Passwordless authentication: If the SMTP sever supports passwordless authentication and the user doesn't provide required parameters for Oauth and Basic authentication, it will go for Passwordless authentication
+    -   Passwordless authentication: All the parameters for Oauth and Basic authentication ignored.
+        Connector try to connect the provided server and authenticated else test connectivity will fail with proper failure message

 -   The priority of authentication flow is in decreasing order as follows
     -   OAuth